Table of Contents

 Remember that your vet can confirm that it is not a false pregnancy and give you tips to ensure your canine has healthy puppies.

 Being Less Active

-If it seems that your dog gets exhausted more easily than before, this may indicate that she is expecting puppies.
+If your dog seems to be exhausted more easily than before, this may indicate that she is expecting puppies.

 Changes to Her Appetite